 I always say that collectively, Quebec drives me bonkers, but individually I love the Quebecois.
-(I also used to say the exact reverse of Alberta, but now with Rachel Notley, not so sure, though she could go some way to winning me over if she would do something about the animal torture at the Calgary Stampede.)
+(I often say the exact reverse of Alberta.)
 The Quebecois – I used to say — they are so warm and they’ve got all that joie de vivre and every other cliché one could spew.
 But I have found those clichés to be true.
-Or rather, I had found them to be true until last autumn, when I met the exception who proves the rule.
+Or rather, I had found them to be true until last autumn, when I met the exception.

 I was studying for a semester in Italy and one of my classmates was a French-Canadian lady from Montreal, probably in her later sixties.
 When our language teacher noted that we were both from Canada, French-Canadian lady immediately said (in Italian), “Yes, but we hate each other.
 We’re enemies.”
 Oh ha ha ha.
 I assumed she was kidding.

 From her end, she apparently wasn’t.
 She spent most of the next three months bullying me, needling me, heckling me (literally) when I spoke in, or in front of, the class, putting me down, correcting me, taking not-so-subtle cheap shots at me, explaining things to me that I already knew (things she would never have tried to explain to anyone else) as though I were some sort of hapless dolt, excluding me from get-togethers and so forth.
 Very, very, super odd.